ZaSu Pitts: Personal life

 In 1933, Pitts married John Edward "Eddie" Woodall, with whom she remained until her death.

 Declining health dominated Pitts's later years, particularly after she was diagnosed with cancer in the mid-1950s.
-She continued to work, appearing on TV and making brief appearances in The Thrill of It All (1963) and It's a Mad, Mad, Mad, Mad World.
+She continued to work, appearing on TV and making brief appearances in the films The Thrill of It All and It's a Mad, Mad, Mad, Mad World.

 She died in Hollywood on June 7, 1963, aged 69, and was interred at Holy Cross Cemetery, Culver City.
-Pitts wrote a book of candy recipes, Candy Hits by ZaSu Pitts, which was published posthumously in 1963.
+Pitts wrote a book of candy recipes, Candy Hits, which was published posthumously in 1963.

 Legacy

 ZaSu Pitts was inducted to the Hollywood Walk of Fame on February 8, 1960, for her contribution to motion pictures.
 Her star is on the south side of the 6500 block of Hollywood Boulevard.

 In 1994, she was honored with her image on a United States postage stamp along with fellow actors Rudolph Valentino, Clara Bow and Charlie Chaplin as part of The Silent Screen Stars stamp set, designed by caricaturist Al Hirschfeld.
 Her birthplace of Parsons, Kansas, has a star tile at the entrance to the Parsons Theatre to commemorate her.

 In the film Never Give a Sucker an Even Break (1941), W.C.
 Fields asks his niece, played by Gloria Jean, "Don't you want to go to school?
 You want to grow up and be dumb like ZaSu Pitts?"
-Gloria Jean replied "She only acts like that in pictures.
+Gloria Jean replied, "She only acts like that in pictures.
 I like her."

 Actress Mae Questel, who performed character voices in Max Fleischer's Popeye and Betty Boop cartoons, reportedly based the fluttering utterances of Olive Oyl on Pitts.